-In the event that school is closed on a day that a substitute teacher is scheduled, he or she will not be paid.
+If school is closed on a day that a substitute teacher is scheduled, he or she will not be paid.

 Substitute Teachers will be paid at a daily rate of pay as defined in the Substitute Teacher Annual Agreement.
-Substitutes are employees of Regis Catholic Schools and will therefore be paid by Regis Catholic Schools.
+Substitutes are paid by Regis Catholic Schools.